Devvz/docker-pterodactyl/README.md

 **Database Container (pterodb)**

-The container requires a database.
+Pterodactyl requires a database.
 MariaDB is the recommended database.

 The following command creates a container using the MariaDB image.
 It also configures the necessary environment settings for the database to function properly: